Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [ ] No.

-### When controlling access to Amazon EC2 resources, each Amazon EBS Snapshot has a [...] attribute that controls which AWS accounts can use the snapshot
+### When controlling access to Amazon EC2 resources, each Amazon EBS Snapshot has a [...] attribute that controls which AWS accounts can use the snapshot.

 - [x] createVolumePermission.
 - [ ] LaunchPermission.